wrld3d/android-api-samples/README.md

 4. Open Android Studio.
 5. Select "Open an existing Android Studio project" and select the top level android-api-samples folder.

    If Android Studio is missing supporting libraries or components, you may be prompted to install these.
-Otherwise, Android Studio will download prerequisites automatically from JCenter.
+Otherwise, Android Studio will download prerequisites automatically from Maven Central.

 You should now see three modules in the project:
 * [helloworld](https://github.com/wrld3d/android-api-samples/tree/master/helloworld)